Physical Therapy: Is Feeling Pain After an Evaluation Normal?

 If you experience moderate to severe pain during your sessions or while performing the assigned exercises, you must tell your physical therapist immediately.
 They will modify your treatment to better suit your physical abilities.
 You must communicate with your doctor and alert them whenever you feel like an exercise surpasses your personal limitations.

 However, you must push your body as much as possible to overcome your ailment or injuries efficiently.
 It’s crucial to put forth your best effort and overcome “good pain” to recover and grow stronger.
 Although dealing with discomfort isn’t easy, it’s a necessary evil that will pay off in the long run.

 Contact 509.892.5442 for First-Class Physical Therapy and Related Services

-Whether you need running therapy, physical therapy, or just want to learn more about sports medicine, Gordon Physical Therapy team is here for you.
+Whether you need running therapy, physical therapy, or just want to learn more about sports medicine, Gordon Physical Spokane team is here for you.

-If you want to take back your life from chronic pain, contact Gordon Physical Therapy at 509.892.5442 and see what our experienced physical therapists can do for you today!
+If you want to take back your life from chronic pain, contact Gordon Physical Spokane at 509.892.5442 and see what our experienced physical therapists can do for you today!